 While we all want to do our best to prepare for a coming crisis, and many of us realize the city is perhaps the worst place to live, very few people are really prepared to pack up the old Winnebago and head for the hills.
 Most Americans, whether they’re aware or not, are going to stay in the cities.

 This is not a hasty decision for most people.
-Most of us depend on the city for our livelihood, and we can be better prepared by continuing to live in the city, earn a good income, and make preparations for exiting the city at the appropriate time or by staying in the city and living off existing supplies.
+Most of us depend on the city for our livelihood, and we can be better prepared by continuing to live in the city, earning a good income, and making preparations for exiting the city at the appropriate time or by staying in the city and living off existing supplies.

 This special report explains some of the most critical dangers of living in a city and presents some solutions to surviving them.
 If you are one of the people who has decided to stay in the city, you’ll benefit greatly from this information.

 CITIES ARE ARTIFICIAL

 Every city is an artificial construct.
 Cities formed as people came together to conduct business, participate in social interaction, and benefit from efficiencies in public services (such as schools, sewers, water, etc.) and a common defense.
 Yet cities cannot survive alone.
 They need resources from the country; most notably, food, water, and electricity.
 While electricity and water can sometimes be created or found within city limits, the acreage requirements of food dictate that no city could possibly feed its own people.

 Read that last phrase carefully: No city can feed its own people.
 Not one.
 Cities are, by their very nature, dependent on the importation of food.
 The advent of just-in-time delivery systems to our grocery stores means that most cities would run out of food within a week if supplies were for some reason disrupted.

 Remember, cities are not self-sufficient.
 Although they may seem to be in 2013, they have for a long time been entirely dependent on the American farmer for their support, something almost all Americans take for granted (except the farmer, of course.)